Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Existence of flips

 \begin{notation} All schemes in this section are defined over a complete normal Noetherian local domain $(R,\fram)$ with residue field $R/\fram$ of characteristic $p>0$.
 We set $Z=\Spec(R)$, which will serve as the base of our flipping contractions.

 {For pairs $(X,\Delta)$ in this section, we will always assume that $\Delta$ is a $\bQ$-divisor and $K_X + \Delta$ is $\bQ$-Cartier.} \end{notation}

 \begin{remark} In this remark, fix the fraction field $K$ of some excellent domain $A$.
 We say that $V = \bigoplus_i V_i$ is a \emph{function algebra} if it is an $\bN$-graded $A$-algebra with $A \subseteq V_0$ being a finite extension, $V_i \subseteq K$ finitely generated over $A$, and the multiplication on $V$ induced from $K$ (that is, $V$ is a subalgebra of $K[T]$).
 We call $V^{(j)} = \bigoplus_{j \mid i} V_i$ the \emph{$j$-Veronese subalgebra} of $V$.
 We say that two function algebras $V$ and $V'$ are \emph{Veronese equivalent}, if some Veronese subalgebra of $V$ is isomorphic to some Veronese subalgebra of $V'$.
-Finite generation of function algebras is stable under Veronese equivalence (cf.\ \cite[Lemma 2.3.3]{CortiFlipsFor3FoldsAnd4Folds}). \end{remark}

-We encourage the reader to recall \autoref{def:mobile_part} and \autoref{rem:mob}. \begin{outline} The goal of the present section is to prove the existence of flips for threefolds in the situation of \autoref{notation:flips_base_ring} when $p>5$.
+Finite generation of function algebras is stable under Veronese equivalence (cf.\ \cite[Lemma 2.3.3]{CortiFlipsFor3FoldsAnd4Folds}). \end{remark} We encourage the reader to recall \autoref{def:mobile_part} and \autoref{rem:mob}. \begin{outline} The goal of the present section is to prove the existence of flips for threefolds in the situation of \autoref{notation:flips_base_ring} when $p>5$.

 Let us start with presenting the general idea of our proof, which largely follows the argument of Hacon and Xu in positive characteristic \cite{HaconXuThreeDimensionalMinimalModel} (in turn motivated by the strategy of Shokurov in characteristic zero, see \cite{CortiFlipsFor3FoldsAnd4Folds}).
-As explained in \cite[Lem 6.2]{KollarMori}, the main goal is to show that for a pair $(X,\Delta)$ with mild singularities (such as klt) and with a flipping contraction $f: X \to Z$ of relative Picard rank one\footnote{in our actual proof this assumption will be weakened}, the sheaf of $\sO_Z$-algebras

-is finitely generated; the flip is then given as the $\Proj$ of this algebra.
+As explained in \cite[Lem 6.2]{KollarMori}, the main goal is to show that for a pair $(X,\Delta)$ with mild singularities (such as klt) and with a flipping contraction $f: X \to Z$ of relative Picard rank one\footnote{in our actual proof this assumption will be weakened}, the sheaf of $\sO_Z$-algebras is finitely generated; the flip is then given as the $\Proj$ of this algebra.
 For this purpose we may assume that $Z$ is affine, which reduces the problem to showing that the section ring

 is finitely generated over $R=H^0(Z, \sO_Z)$.
-An obvious way to approach this is to prove that $K_X+\Delta$ is semi-ample over $R$.
+An obvious way to approach this is to prove that $K_X+\Delta$ is semiample over $R$.
 Unfortunately, this will never happen as, by the definition of a flipping contraction, $K_X + \Delta$ is anti-ample.
-This suggests that we should find a semi-ample $\bQ$-divisor to which $\sectionRingR(X,K_X+\Delta)$ can be related.
+This suggests that we should find a semiample $\bQ$-divisor to which $\sectionRingR(X,K_X+\Delta)$ can be related.
 More precisely, we want to find a projective birational morphism $\pi \colon Y \to X$ and $i>0$ such that

 Then $\sectionRingR(X, K_X+B)$ and $\sectionRingR(Y, M_i)$ are Veronese equivalent by the definition of the mobile part and by the stabilization.
 In particular, since the latter algebra is finitely generated by base-point-freeness, so is the former.